tomohisa/dcb-events.github.io/docs/glossary.md

 State where data across a distributed system becomes consistent over time, without requiring immediate synchronization

+## Optimistic Locking

+Concurrency control mechanism that prevents conflicts by allowing multiple transactions to read and update data but checking for changes before committing.
+If the data has been modified by another transaction in the meantime, the update is rejected

+## Pessimistic Locking

+Concurrency control mechanism that prevents conflicts by locking a resource for a transaction, blocking others from modifying it until the lock is released

 ## Process Manager

 Component that orchestrates complex workflows by reacting to events, maintaining state, and dispatching commands to coordinate